Archdiocese of Milwaukee: 1940 to 1977

 Pope Pius XII in 1940 appointed Bishop Moses E. Kiley of the Diocese of Trenton as the next archbishop of Milwaukee.
 Kiley oversaw an extensive renovation of the fire-damaged Cathedral of St. John the Evangelist, which reopened in 1942.
-He also rebuilt the St. Aemillian Orphanage in Milwaukee, which had also suffered major fire damage in the 1930s.
-Kiley renovated St. Francis Seminary, converted Pio Nono High School in St. Francis into a minor seminary, and created a Catholic Family Life Bureau in 1948.
+He also led the rebuilding of St. Aemillian Orphanage in Milwaukee, which had also suffered major fire damage in the 1930s.
+Kiley oversaw the renovation of St. Francis Seminary, the move to change Pio Nono High School in St. Francis into a minor seminary, and created a Catholic Family Life Bureau in 1948.
 Kiley died in 1953.

-Bishop Albert Meyer of the Diocese of Superior was appointed archbishop of Milwaukee by Pius XII in 1953.
+Bishop Albert Meyer of the Diocese of Superior was appointed archbishop of Milwaukee in 1953.
 Five years later, in 1958, he became archbishop of Chicago.
-Pope John XXIII then named Bishop William Cousins from the Diocese of Peoria as the next archbishop of Milwaukee.
-During the American civil rights movement, Cousins was pressured to respond to the activities of Reverend James Groppi, an activist priest who led several civil rights marches and protests.
+Bishop William Cousins from the Diocese of Peoria was the next archbishop of Milwaukee.
+During the American civil rights movement, Cousins was pressured to respond to the activities of James Groppi, an activist priest who led several civil rights marches and protests.
 In 1967, Cousins expressed his support for open housing and Groppi's other objectives, triggering a backlash from some Catholics in the archdiocese.

 In 1971, Cousins sold a 180-acre tract of archdiocesan land to a commercial developer.
 Facing opposition for the move, he cited the need to finance programs for the poor in the face of a $4 million debt.
 After the archdiocese refused several requests from Groppi to be assigned to an African-American parish, he resigned from the priesthood in 1976.
 Cousins retired in 1977 after 35 years as archbishop of Milwaukee.